 Or if an employment issue has already ignited, we have the experience to defend your company against employment lawsuits or state and federal agency charges of violating discrimination and other employment laws.

 Specifically, we focus on working closely with companies to provide HR professionals and management with practical, business-minded guidance on all aspects of the employment relationship – from hiring to firing.
 By focusing on employment law solutions and best practices, you can focus on your business - not defending it in litigation.

 But if litigation cannot be avoided, we also provide employers with experienced trial lawyers who have successfully and efficiently defended employment related claims in state and federal courts, including discrimination, sexual harassment, and whistleblower claims.

 If litigation is necessary, we provide our business clients with the state and federal trial experience to defend your interests.
 This employment litigation experience ranges from claims under Title VII of the Civil Rights Act, Michigan's Elliott-Larsen Civil Rights Act (ELCRA), Persons with Disabilities Civil Rights Act (PDCRA) and the Americans with Disability Act (ADA), retaliation and whistle blower claims, sexual harassment, reverse race discrimination, Age Discrimination in Employment Act (ADEA), Family Medical Leave Act (FMLA), Fair Labor Standards Act (FLSA), as well as trade secret misappropriation claims, breach of non-compete agreements, and negligent hiring claims.

-Our attorneys also assist and often take the lead to investigate employee misconduct, especially when such misconduct involves computer, Internet, and digital information.
-Attorneys at E-Business Counsel have even led such investigations while related criminal charges against current and former employees were being pursued by state and federal authorities.
+Our attorneys also assist and often take the lead to investigate employee misconduct, workplace violence issues, and computer or Internet misconduct.
+Our employment law attorneys have also successfully worked with employers having to respond to situations where criminal charges against current and former employees were being pursued by state and federal authorities.